arfeo/find-and/README.md

 Find a nested object and immutably do these things:

 * `appendProps`: append props to the found object.
-* `replaceAllProps`: replace all props of the found object.
+* `replaceObject`: replace all props of the found object.
-* `replaceSomeProps`: replace some existing props of the found object.
+* `changeProps`: replace some existing props of the found object.
 * `removeObject`: remove the found object.

 ## Installation